sderosiaux/golb/src/pages/2018-12-22-using-vavr-to-write-more-robust-Java-code/index.md

 > WORM: Write Once Read Many.

-Help everybody by expressing the possible outcome of the functions, similar to `throws` for checked exceptions but without its downsides :
+Help everybody by expressing the possible outcome of the functions, similar to `throws` for checked exceptions but without its downsides.

+## Why throws is not good enough

 - it follows a different path than the return type, why having 2 tracks?
 - no polymorphism